What is a Static IP address?

 Here’s a full list of the benefits of a static IP for businesses:

-• Enhanced security – Static IPs can improve security for businesses.
+- Enhanced security – Static IPs can improve cybersecurity for businesses.
 A static IP is often necessary for implementing robust security measures, such as firewall configurations, intrusion detection systems, or access controls that rely on IP-based rules.

 You can compare business broadband deals from a wider range of business broadband providers through our comparison services.